davidebasile/FMICS2021/README.md

-This repository containts the full documentation (tecnical report) and the Uppaal models of the publication
+This repository containts the full documentation (technical report) and the Uppaal models of the publication

 Basile, D., Fantechi, A. and Rosadi, I., 2021, August.
 Formal Analysis of the UNISIG Safety Application Intermediate Sub-layer.
 In International Conference on Formal Methods for Industrial Critical Systems (pp. 174-190).
 Springer, Cham.
 Pdf: https://openportal.isti.cnr.it/data/2021/456088/2021_456088.preprint.pdf?id=people______%3A%3A8979798c74d123326db3b3977c7205d1